JudeWillmer/Microsoft-Intune-Administration-Lab/03 - Endpoint Security/README.md

 ## Outcome

-The **Windows - Microsoft Defender Antivirus** policy was successfully created in **Microsoft Intune**, establishing centrally managed protection across Windows endpoints through **real-time monitoring**, **cloud protection**, **behaviour monitoring**, and multiple scanning controls.
-This provides a consistent antivirus security baseline that can be centrally managed through Microsoft Intune.
+The **Windows - BitLocker Disk Encryption** policy was successfully created in Microsoft Intune with strengthened encryption requirements for managed Windows devices.

+The policy requires device encryption, configures **XTS-AES 256-bit** encryption for operating system, fixed, and removable data drives, and enforces **Full encryption** for operating system drives.

+This demonstrates practical endpoint security administration through the central configuration of **BitLocker encryption controls**, helping protect organisational data stored on managed Windows devices.

 ---